Ancient World Seminar 2012

 Exploration of these islands - and Ithaca in particular - has long been focused on Homer, with the quest for the palace of Odysseus dominating archaeological research.
 But after many years of relative neglect of other periods and questions, the past two decades have seen a renaissance with new survey projects conducted on all of these islands, many rescue excavations, and programmes of scientific analysis.
 A comparable growth in research in the neighbouring areas of Akarnania, Epirus, and the islands of Paxoi and Corfu gives a rich new context in which to interpret the resulting data.

 This lecture will use these new results to explore aspects of the islands’ history and distinctive culture from the Early Iron Age to the Late Roman and early modern periods

 Wesley Theobald, University of Queensland

-The Specialization of Roman Merchants
+The Specialisation of Roman Merchants

 Roman mercantile occupations are well-represented in the epigraphic record, as are other occupations related to the trade industry, but what sets them apart is the extra information that is supplied about their trading careers.
 Such changes in habit might be traced to specifying a locality to denote personal affiliation, or even trading preferences.
 However, it is the naming of commodity types, appearing somewhat like a ‘cognomen’ to their occupational title of negotiator or mercator, that is particularly interesting.
-These detailed professional titles suggest a specialized business preference.
-The variety and frequency of such ‘advertised’ specialization reached a peak in the high empire, but it remains clear that not all traders became specialized.
+These detailed professional titles suggest a specialised business preference.
+The variety and frequency of such ‘advertised’ specialisation reached a peak in the high empire, but it remains clear that not all traders became specialised.
 It will be argued that, along with other career information, these details served to provide a public identity for these traders that reflected the reality of their intense economic environment.